Keyword Research: How To Use Keywords For SEO

 Remember that my goal is identifying keywords for my site structure.
 How well these categories will rank and for what keywords depends on competition, content and links these pages have.

 With this approach, I will be able to optimize multiple pages for my keywords plus it gives me the opportunity to rank for much more.

 Imagine if the sub-category “chargers” was the last subcategory page and had multiple brands listed.
 At best I could hope to rank for keywords such as “vape chargers”.
 When someone is searching for a vape charger they usually have a specific one in mind.
-An eCommerce site that had a dedicated page to that brand would be more relevant to the query since they would have information and content specifically targeting that brand.
+An eCommerce site that had a dedicated page to that brand would be more relevant to the query since it would have information and content specifically targeting that brand.